Signed-off-by: falkTX <email@example.com>

 Additionally Cardinal provides its own modules for DAW/Host automation, time position, audio to CV pitch conversion and internal plugin hosting.

-Install new modules on a Cardinal build is not possible, but we can add new modules to the build.
+Installing new modules on a Cardinal build is not possible, but we can integrate existing open-source modules to be part of Cardinal.

 Details on this are available here.